sporksmith/walking-onions-wip/specs/05-extending-circuits.md

     /* Using trunnel syntax here. */
     struct snip_index {
         u16 index_id; // which index is it?
-        u8 index[]; // extends to the end of the link specifier.
+XXXX what if this is a bstr?? u8 index[]; // extends to the end of the link specifier.
     }